Notproginfinix/phhusson-treble_experimentations/How-to-create-an-overlay?.md

 Make a `res` folder beside the two previous files, and inside it make `values` and `xml` folders.
 Inside the `xml` folder, place the `power_profile.xml` from earlier.
 Delete the `xml` folder if you don't need a power profile.

-Place the `config.xml` file from earlier on the `values` folder.
+Place the `config.xml` file from earlier in the `values` folder.

 ### Adding your overlay to the build list

 Open the `overlay.mk` file on the root of the repo you cloned and add the value of `LOCAL_PACKAGE_NAME` from your `Android.mk` to the list.
-Follow the alphabetical order, indentation, and don't forget the ` \` at the end of each items.
+Follow the alphabetical order, indentation, and don't forget the ` \` at the end of each item.

 ### Testing your overlay

 Go to the `tests` folder again and run `tests.sh` script once more.
 Look for errors for your overlay.
-Delete values that causes errors and run the test script again.
+Delete values that cause errors and run the test script again.
 Do this until there are no more errors for your overlay.

 ### Building and retesting your overlay